icosahedron/flagrantsystemerror/src/posts/chronicle-continues.md

 I haven't made the adjustment yet, but I have done some initial tests, and they work very well.
 I will follow up with how it goes.

+*Edit: So it came quickly to my attention that Akka.NET will not work for my scenario.*

+*I need to dispatch certain requests to the UI thread, and Akka.NET does not provide a way to easily receive messages on a specific thread.
+Oh well.*